Day of Valor: Philippines

 In April 1961, Philippine President Carlos P. Garcia signed Republic Act No. 3022 into law, declaring April 9 of every year as "Bataan Day".

+On November 26, 1980, President Ferdinand Marcos issued Letter of Instruction No. 1087 providing revised guidelines for the observance of holidays.
+The holiday was shifted from April 9 to May 6 (the fall of Corregidor), to be known as "Araw ng Kagitingan (Bataan, Corregidor and Besang Pass Day)".
+This was first observed in 1981.

-In June 1987, Executive Order No. 203 revised all national holidays in the Philippines, referring to the April 9 holiday as "Araw ng Kagitingan (Bataan and Corregidor Day)".
-Less than a month later, another executive order (No. 292) revised the holidays anew, again referring to the April 9 holiday as "Araw ng Kagitingan (Bataan and Corregidor Day)".
+In June 1987, Executive Order No. 203, revising all national holidays, reverted the holiday to April 9 which was then referred to as "Araw ng Kagitingan (Bataan and Corregidor Day)".
+Less than a month later, another executive order (No. 292) revised the holidays anew, again referring to the April 9 holiday with the same name.

 In 2007, Congress passed Republic Act No. 9492, putting into law the "Holiday Economics" policy of President Gloria Macapagal Arroyo; this put the observance of each holiday, with the exception of New Year's Day and Christmas, to the Monday nearest it.
 The order referred to the holiday celebrated on the Monday nearest April 9 as "Araw ng Kagitingan (Bataan and Corregidor Day)".
 Starting in 2008, the holiday was called simply as "Araw ng Kagitingan", and was celebrated on the nearest Monday.
 This practice was repeated in 2009.
 In 2010, the holiday was still named as such, but was celebrated on April 9.

 Starting with the administration of President Benigno Aquino III, celebrations of the holiday have been observed on April 9, instead of being moved to the nearest Monday, and the holiday has been called simply "Araw ng Kagitingan" since 2011.

-However, during the term of President Bongbong Marcos, April 10, 2023 was declared a special non-working holiday instead of April 9, by virtue of Proclamation No. 90.
-The holiday was included in the "holiday economics", adjusting the observance of the holiday to the nearest Monday for a longer weekend, while Easter Sunday would fall on April 9, 2023.
+In 2023, April 10 was declared a special non-working holiday instead of April 9, which coincided with Easter Sunday, by virtue of Proclamation No. 90.
+The holiday was included in the "holiday economics", adjusting the observance of the holiday to the nearest Monday for a longer weekend.